Chapter 9: Back in action

 Grimmjow cackled madly.
 "You son of a bitch," he chuckled, unsheathing Pantera as he closed the distance between the two of them.
 "I'm going to enjoy-" A blur suddenly passed him by and slammed into Takahashi, knocking him off his feet.
 "Get out of here!"
 Yoruichi screamed at her two allies.
 A white energy enveloped her entire body as she moved at speeds Grimmjow hadn't thought possible.

 "Let go, woman!
 I'm not running away again!"
 He forcibly pulled his arm free, intent on joining the fight.
-Takahashi had put on his Hollow Mask and was currently firing one Cero after the other at Yoruichi, accompanied by fireballs, massive golden chains that tried to pin her down and god knows what else, but none of it was hitting her.
+Takahashi had put on his Hollow Mask and was currently firing one Cero after the other at Yoruichi, accompanied by fireballs, massive golden chains that tried to ensnare her and god knows what else, but none of it was hitting her.
 She was just way too fast for him.

 "Was smashing my face in not enough for you, Yoruichi?!"
 Takahashi screamed at her in between Kido incantations.
 If he still cared about Grimmjow and Nelliel being there, he sure wasn't showing it.